devgateway/www.developmentgateway.org/_posts/2012-06-05-story-from-the-field-springtime-transparency-events.md

 created: 1338913459
 old_path: news/story-field-springtime-transparency-events
 title: 'Story from the Field: Springtime Transparency Events'
-lede: 'This Story from the Field comes from Stephen Davenport, Development Gateway’s Senior Director for Business Development/Partnerships:'
+excerpt: 'This Story from the Field comes from Stephen Davenport, Development Gateway’s Senior Director for Business Development/Partnerships:'
 ---